 Even though you might not be a rock star, you still have fans—fans of your business and your brand.

 Your fans are the folks that show up time and time again to purchase your products, use your services, read your blog or make a donation.
 They spread the word about what you are doing and how you may have helped them or created something for them.
 Do you know who your fans are?
-Are you taking care of those particular customers and clients?
+Are you taking care of those particular customers?
+Do you take the time to nurture your clients?

 I have clients that I have been working with for years.
 They come to me consistently, and they have been happy with the results they see from the design services I provide.
 A few months ago, I was forced to miss a deadline for one of these clients because my hard drive crashed.
 (If you have ever had this happen, you know how stressful and frustrating it can be.)
 I had to tell this client that I couldn't deliver on her deadline and she understood and changed the date of her promotion to give me more time to get the design work done.
 She signed the email, "Your Biggest Fan."

 This made me think about all the little things that many of us do naturally and consistently without even thinking about it—providing excellent service, advice, value and showing up for our customers and clients every day.
 These little things aren't really little at all.
 These are the things that nurture our relationships with our most valued clients and allows them to become our "Biggest Fans."

 What are you doing to build your relationships with the people you value most?
-Here are some things to ponder:
+Here are some ideas to help your nurture your clients:

 Are you sharing articles or links to things that might interest them?
 Let them know that you want to help and share insight—even when you aren't expected to.
 This includes emailing them articles directly, sharing great articles on social media or blogging about topics that they will find useful.